Getting Started Part 1

 To customize the appearance of a page, you set its attributes.

-Click on the Page's header and the App Inspector will switch to the 'Attributes' tab.
+Click on your Page's header and the App Inspector will switch to that Page in the Attributes tab.

-To learn more about using the App Inspector, see the video here.
+To learn more about using the App Inspector, see here.

 If the App Inspector is closed, double-click in the Page Headerbar or click the Cog toolbutton to access the Page Attributes.